👤 Patient Demographics & Basic Information

 UK-validated CVD risk with ethnicity, deprivation, and 14+ conditions

-This toolkit uses a simplified approximation of the QRISK3/4 algorithms for educational purposes.
+This toolkit implements calibrated QRISK3/4 algorithms using official ClinRisk fractional polynomial coefficients (qrisk.org/src.php).
 For clinical decision-making, please validate results using the official calculator at qrisk.org.

 🔬 Understanding QRISK3 vs QRISK4